deepset-ai/haystack/docs/_src/usage/usage/get_started.md

 **Tip:** If Haystack is running very slowly, you might want to try splitting your text into smaller Documents.
 If you want an improvement to performance, you might want to try concatenating text to make larger Documents.
+See [Optimization](/docs/latest/optimizationmd) for more details.

 </div>

-## Running Queries
+## Running Search Queries

+There are many different flavours of search that can be created using Haystack.
+But to give just one example of what can be achieved, let's look more closely at an Open Domain Question Answering (ODQA) Pipeline.

-**Querying** involves searching for an answer to a given question within the full document store.
+**Querying** in an ODQA system involves searching for an answer to a given question within the full document store.
 This process will: